-She is red soil, sandy beaches, deeply scarified cliffs surrounded by an ocean of blue.
+She is red soil, sandy beaches, deeply scarred cliffs surrounded by an ocean of blue.

 She is an environment of extremes but I love my hometown girl, Australia.

-I’ve spent many years traveling her landscapes, photographing her diverse textures from many angles and taking photography students right to her heart.
+I’ve spent many years travelling her landscapes, photographing her diverse textures from many angles and taking photography students right to her heart.

 From those deep reds seen in middle Queensland to the relentless beige on the west coast, the Antipodean landscape is extremely spacious, mostly flat and barely inhabited.

 In 2005, I stepped away from the camera to begin a new and exciting writing project.
 It was to become a novel.
 I used what I learned behind the viewfinder to develop an entirely new narrative.

 Combining the elements of photography, Australia, its diverse weather and spaciousness, was a pleasant challenge.
 What came out was a thriller.(No, it’s not another war correspondent story.)

 SEETHINGS follows a photographer seeking to take a perfect picture of night lightning.

 It sounds like a simple premise: Find a storm, take photos of it and bring the results back to the studio to study, frame and then display.

 But our protagonist’s life is complicated.
 The images he takes continues to infuriate him.